jbennett4/black-magic/README.md

-This is a relatively simple templating engine I developed for another project (fforthcoming).
+This is a relatively simple templating engine I developed for another project (forthcoming).

 After consideration, I'm releasing this early as its usefulness far extends beyond my other project.

 Future Plans:
 Documentation and Examples!
 Variable globbing (or regex?)

 Filters
 - Uppercase
 - Lowercase